ChildMindInstitute/mindlogger-app/README.md

 ## Versioning

 Use [Semantic Versioning 2.0.0](https://semver.org/#semantic-versioning-200).
 Always develop in a feature-specific branch and update the version (at least the patch version, but a higher-level version if appropriate) when submitting a pull request.

+To increment a major or minor version, complete the relevant project board.
+Currently we're working on [v0.1](https://github.com/orgs/ChildMindInstitute/projects/6). [v0.2](https://github.com/orgs/ChildMindInstitute/projects/9) is on deck.

+*Note: the following major.minor versions will start with the listed patch versions (due to previous versioning schemes):
+  - v0.7.1
+  - v0.8.2
+  - v1.0.1

 For this repository, the version exists in 4 places:
 1. [This README](#)